butterops/mr-jam-stack/README.md

 1. User selects an SSG, CMS, CI and deployment servers.
 Assuming platform to be macOS, Hugo, NetlifyCMS, Github Actions, Github Pages

-2. MrJamStack generates website source code and converts Step-1 selections into website configuration.
+2. `Mr JAM Stack` generates website source code and converts Step-1 selections into website configuration.

 3. User grants access keys to github account

-4. MrJamStack creates a repository on github, clones it locally and pushes the website code into it.
+4. `Mr JAM Stack` creates a repository on github, clones it locally and pushes the website code into it.

-5. Since the website is generated dynamically on local machine, MrJamStack detects and provides Edit, Draft, Push Live or Roll back features with reference to the website.
+5. Since the website is generated dynamically on local machine, `Mr JAM Stack` detects and provides Edit, Draft, Push Live or Roll back features with reference to the website.

 ---